Leather is a great choice for furniture in any home. But which is the right leather for you?

 What is pigmented?

-With it’s strong durability it’s a great choice for families.
+With strong durability it’s another great choice for families.

 Know what you’re getting

-When choosing the right leather for you always remember to ask a salesperson directly about the construction, fabric, leather, and warranty first to make sure you’re getting what you and your family deserve.
+When choosing the right leather for you and your family remember to ask a few questions to make sure you’re getting what you want.
+Asking about the construction, fabric, leather, and warranty will get you the information you need.

 Now you’re able to select the right leather for your home, maybe you need some advice on how to choose window treatments?
 Please click here for some tips https://www.inspiredspaces.com.au/window-treatments/